USEPA/EPA_ALPHA_Model/ALPHA_Documentation/modeling_process.rst

 Eval Config Tags
 ----------------

-As shown previously, the ``class_REVS_sim_config ETW_lbs`` property is an 'eval' tag which means its value will be automatically evaluated by the ``class_REV_sim_config`` in the ``parse_key()`` method.
+As shown previously, the ``ETW_lbs`` key is an 'eval' tag which means its value will be automatically evaluated during pre-processing.
 If the eval tag is created with a default value, that value will be used if the tag is not specified by the user.
 Eval tags should be numeric or should refer to variables available in the workspace.
 An eval tag may evaluate to a single value or a vector of multiple values to perform variable sweeps.
 For example, the following would all be valid eval tags within a config string:

 ::